Discussing the safety and efficacy of this natural preservative in skin care and cosmeticsPosted on December 22, 2022 Written by: 100% PURE ®

 One ingredient that comes to mind is potassium sorbate, which is used as a common preservative in makeup and food.
 While the name might not sound as familiar or straightforward as “organic lavender” or “cold-pressed coconut oil,” it’s not as scary as you might think.

 Did you know that potassium sorbate actually comes from a tree?
 That’s just the beginning!
-Let’s take a look at potassium sorbate, what it does for us, and how safe (or not safe) it truly is for your health.
+Let’s take a closer look at potassium sorbate, how this mild preservative is used, and how safe (or unsafe) it truly is to our health – plus its benefits in skin care and cosmetics.

 While potassium sorbate can be naturally sourced, the most common way of producing potassium sorbate is through synthetic methods; specifically, by neutralizing sorbic acid with hydrogen peroxide.
 The result is a compound identical to that found in nature.

-The bottom line is that without preservatives, your beauty products will quickly spoil.
+The bottom line is preservatives serve an important role, and without these front-line defenders, your beauty products will quickly spoil.
 However, some companies have led consumers to mistrust preservatives in skin care, even potentially harmless ones like potassium sorbate.

-According to evaluations by Cosmetic Ingredient Review (CIR), potassium sorbate has been deemed as a safe ingredient in personal hygiene and cosmetic products.
+According to studies, potassium sorbate has been deemed as a safe ingredient in personal hygiene and cosmetic products.
 They use trials in which subjects used potassium sorbate at levels of 10%, which is far higher than the concentrations used in cosmetics.
 It was found that even at this level, potassium sorbate caused no irritation to the eyes, and was only mildly irritating to the skin.
-Further studies have also affirmed that potassium sorbate is a safe preservative.

 According to the Environmental Working Group (EWG), potassium sorbate ranks as a 3 on a scale from 1 to 10 with, 1 being the lowest health risk and 10 being the highest.
 While some individuals are allergic to potassium sorbate, this occurrence is quite rare.